-For a centre pivot, the only useful measurement of uniformity comes from catch can collectors.
-The wide variety of sprinkler spacings and flow rates would require more detailed analysis that would be time consuming and expensive
+For a centre pivot, the only direct measurement of uniformity that conforms to international conventions for uniformity testing comes from catch can collectors.
+The wide variety of sprinkler spacings and flow rates used in pivots (and linears) require more detailed direct testing and analysis to determine they are functioning correctly.
+That can be time consuming and expensive but could be a useful supplement to uniformity measurement.